Part of the SEO audit

 What this check does

-SiteCurl extracts every internal link on your pages and checks each URL for four problems: uppercase characters, underscores instead of hyphens, paths longer than 100 characters, and directory depth beyond 4 levels.
+SiteCurl pulls each internal link on your pages and checks the URL for four issues: uppercase letters, underscores instead of hyphens, paths longer than 100 chars, and depth past 4 levels.

-Uppercase URLs cause duplicate content issues because some servers treat /About and /about as different pages.
-Underscores are treated as word joiners by Google, so /my_page is read as one word instead of two.
-Long URLs get truncated in search results and are hard to share.
-Deeply nested URLs signal to search engines that the content may not be important.
+Uppercase URLs cause duplicate content issues since some servers treat /About and /about as two pages.
+Google treats underscores as word joiners, so /my_page is read as one word, not two.
+Long URLs get cut off in search results and are hard to share.
+Deep nesting hints to Google that the content may not be key.

-The check runs on every internal link found across all pages in your scan.
-This catches URLs in navigation menus, footer links, sidebar links, and in-content references.
-SiteCurl lists the specific URLs with issues so you know exactly what to fix.
+The check runs on each internal link found across all pages in your scan.
+This catches URLs in nav menus, footer links, sidebar links, and in-page links.
+SiteCurl lists the exact URLs with issues so you know what to fix.

 How this shows up in the real world

-URLs serve two audiences: search engines and humans.
-Search engines parse URLs to understand page relationships and topic relevance.
-Humans read URLs in search results, browser bars, and shared links to decide if a page is worth clicking.
+URLs serve two groups: Google and humans.
+Google parses URLs to learn page ties and topic scope.
+Humans read URLs in search results, browser bars, and shared links to decide if a page is worth a click.

-The most common problem is underscores.
-Google's own guidance says to use hyphens as word separators in URLs.
-The reason is technical: Google treats hyphens as word separators but treats underscores as word joiners.
-A URL like /red-shoes is parsed as 'red' and 'shoes' (two separate words).
+The most common issue is underscores.
+Google says to use hyphens as word breaks in URLs.
+The reason is simple: Google treats hyphens as word breaks but treats underscores as word joiners.
+A URL like /red-shoes is parsed as 'red' and 'shoes' (two words).
 A URL like /red_shoes is parsed as 'redshoes' (one word).
-This affects how the URL matches search queries.
+This changes how the URL matches search queries.

-Uppercase characters create a different problem.
-Some servers are case-sensitive (Linux-based servers typically are) and some are not (Windows servers typically are not).
-If /About and /about both resolve to the same page, search engines may index them separately, splitting the ranking signals between two URLs.
+Uppercase letters cause a new issue.
+Some servers are case-aware (Linux ones often are) and some are not (Windows ones often are not).
+If /About and /about both load the same page, Google may index them apart, splitting rank signals between two URLs.

-URL length matters for usability.
-Long URLs get truncated in search results with an ellipsis.
+URL length matters for use.
+Long URLs get cut off in search results.
 When someone shares a long URL in a message or email, it often wraps across lines and looks messy.
-Short, descriptive URLs are easier to read and more likely to be clicked and shared.
+Short URLs are easier to read and more likely to be clicked and shared.

-Directory depth (how many path segments a URL has) correlates with how search engines weight the content.
-Pages at /products/shoes are generally considered more important than pages at /products/category/subcategory/brand/shoes.
-Keeping URLs flat signals that the content is accessible.
+Path depth (how many segments a URL has) ties to how Google weights the content.
+Pages at /products/shoes are seen as more key than pages at /products/category/subcategory/brand/shoes.
+Keeping URLs flat signals that the content is close.

 Why it matters

 Clean URLs are a ranking signal.
-Google has stated that URL structure helps them understand the content of a page.
-URLs with clear, descriptive words rank better than URLs with IDs, parameters, or encoded characters.
+Google has said that URL shape helps them grasp a page's content.
+URLs with clear, plain words rank better than URLs with IDs, params, or encoded chars.

-URLs also affect click-through rates in search results.
-When a visitor sees a clean URL like /pricing under your search listing, they know what to expect.
+URLs also affect click rates in search results.
+When a user sees a clean URL like /pricing under your listing, they know what to expect.
 A URL like /page?id=47&cat=3 tells them nothing.
 The clean URL gets more clicks.

-Bad URL patterns compound over time.
-Every new page created with underscores or uppercase characters adds another URL that needs fixing later.
-Establishing clean URL conventions early saves significant cleanup work down the road.
+Bad URL patterns grow over time.
+Each new page made with underscores or caps adds one more URL to fix later.
+Setting clean URL rules early saves a lot of cleanup work down the road.

 Who this impacts most

-WordPress sites are the most commonly affected.
-Default WordPress slugs use hyphens, but custom post types, plugins, and manually entered URLs often introduce underscores or uppercase characters.
-A site with 100 blog posts may have a mix of URL styles depending on when each post was created.
+WordPress sites are most often hit.
+Default WordPress slugs use hyphens, but custom post types, plugins, and hand-typed URLs often bring in underscores or caps.
+A site with 100 blog posts may have a mix of URL styles based on when each was made.

-E-commerce sites with complex category structures tend to have deeply nested URLs.
-A product at /store/clothing/mens/casual/shirts/blue-oxford has six levels of nesting.
-Flattening the structure to /mens-shirts/blue-oxford is better for both SEO and usability.
+Online stores with complex categories tend to have deep URLs.
+A product at /store/clothing/mens/casual/shirts/blue-oxford has six levels.
+Flattening to /mens-shirts/blue-oxford is better for both SEO and use.

-Legacy sites that have been running for years accumulate the worst URL problems.
-Multiple CMS migrations, developer handoffs, and ad-hoc URL decisions create inconsistent patterns that SiteCurl catches systematically.
+Old sites that have run for years pile up the worst URL issues.
+Many CMS swaps, dev handoffs, and ad-hoc URL choices create mixed patterns that SiteCurl catches in one scan.

 How to fix it

-Step 1: Convert uppercase URLs to lowercase.
-Set up server-side rules to redirect uppercase URLs to their lowercase versions.
-In Nginx, use a map directive to lowercase the URI.
+Step 1: Make uppercase URLs lowercase.
+Set up server rules to redirect uppercase URLs to lowercase.
+In Nginx, use a map to lowercase the URI.
 In Apache, use RewriteRule with the [L,R=301] flag.
-This handles both existing links and future visitors.
+This handles both old links and new users.

-Step 2: Replace underscores with hyphens.
-Update your URLs to use hyphens instead of underscores.
-Set up 301 redirects from the old underscore URLs to the new hyphen versions so existing links and search rankings are preserved.
+Step 2: Swap underscores for hyphens.
+Update your URLs to use hyphens.
+Set up 301 redirects from the old underscore URLs to the new hyphen versions so old links and search rank are kept.

-Step 4: Flatten deep URL structures.
-If your URLs have more than 4 levels of nesting, consider simplifying the hierarchy.
-Move important pages closer to the root. /blue-oxford-shirt is better than /store/clothing/mens/casual/shirts/blue-oxford from both an SEO and usability standpoint.
+Step 4: Flatten deep URL paths.
+If your URLs have more than 4 levels, simplify.
+Move key pages closer to the root. /blue-oxford-shirt is better than /store/clothing/mens/casual/shirts/blue-oxford for both SEO and use.

-Step 5: Set URL conventions for new content.
-Document your URL guidelines so every new page follows the same pattern.
-Lowercase, hyphen-separated, under 100 characters, no deeper than 4 levels.
-Enforce this in your CMS settings where possible.
+Step 5: Set URL rules for new content.
+Write down your URL standards so each new page follows the same pattern.
+Lowercase, hyphen-split, under 100 chars, no deeper than 4 levels.
+Enforce this in your CMS settings where you can.

 Common mistakes when fixing this

 Mistake 1.
 Changing URLs without redirects.
 If you rename a URL, the old one returns a 404.
-Set up a 301 redirect from the old URL to the new one before making the change.
-This preserves search rankings and prevents broken links.
+Set up a 301 redirect from the old URL to the new one first.
+This keeps search rank and stops broken links.

 Mistake 2.
 Fixing the URL but not the internal links.
 After changing a URL, update all internal links that point to the old version.
-Otherwise, visitors follow the old link, get redirected, and the redirect adds extra load time.
+If not, users follow the old link, get sent to the new one, and the redirect adds load time.

 Mistake 3.
-Over-shortening URLs.
-A URL should be short but descriptive. /p/47 is short but meaningless. /blue-oxford-shirt is short and tells visitors what to expect.
-Use enough words to describe the content clearly.
+Making URLs too short.
+A URL should be short but clear. /p/47 is short but means nothing. /blue-oxford-shirt is short and tells users what to expect.
+Use enough words to describe the content well.

 Mistake 4.
-Using URL parameters for important pages.
-URLs with query parameters like ?id=47 are harder for search engines to parse and may be treated as duplicate content.
+Using URL params for key pages.
+URLs with query strings like ?id=47 are harder for Google to parse and may be treated as copies.
 Use clean path-based URLs for any page you want indexed.

 How to verify the fix

-After making changes, run another SiteCurl scan.
-The URL structure check should show zero issues for uppercase characters, underscores, long paths, and deep nesting.
-Check that the redirects from old URLs are working by visiting them directly and confirming they land on the new URLs.
+After your changes, run a new SiteCurl scan.
+The URL check should show zero issues for caps, underscores, long paths, and deep nesting.
+Check that redirects from old URLs work by visiting them and seeing they land on the new URLs.

-To check a specific URL manually, look for uppercase characters, underscores, and count the path segments.
-The URL should be all lowercase, use hyphens as separators, be under 100 characters, and have no more than 4 directory levels.
+To check a URL by hand, look for uppercase letters, underscores, and count the path parts.
+The URL should be all lowercase, use hyphens, be under 100 chars, and have no more than 4 levels.

 The bottom line